JesperDramsch/phd-thesis/transfer-learning-in-automatic-seismic-interpretation/index.rst

 vastly differ.
 VGG-16 contains 138 million parameters, while ResNet- 52 contains 23 million parameters, the VGG-16 network is, however, 16 layers deep, while Resnet-52 contains 52 layers.
-These networks are compared to the end-to-end trained CNN built by Anders Waldeland and Solberg (2016).
+These networks are compared to the end-to-end trained convolutional neural network built by Anders Waldeland and Solberg (2016).

 Training and Fine-Tuning